MPEDS/protests-analysis/docs/GUIDELINES.md

 [the walkthrough](https://books.ropensci.org/targets/walkthrough.html)
 in Chapter 2 of the `targets` user manual for a how-to.

-### `renv`
+### Using `renv`

 `targets` is great, but even a rock-solid pipeline can be inconsistent across different R environments.
-For example, loading the `tidyverse` package on my machine may load `lubridate` because I have downloaded [recent updates](https://twitter.com/hadleywickham/status/1558166157059919878) to the `tidyverse`, but someone else's machine might not have lubridate loaded with the tidyverse and may encounter errors when trying to use functions from that `renv` helps solves this problem by ensuring that any machine, across any (theoretical) point in time, uses the same packages.
+For example, loading the `tidyverse` package on my machine may load `lubridate` because I have downloaded [recent updates](https://twitter.com/hadleywickham/status/1558166157059919878) to the `tidyverse` package, but someone else's machine might not have `lubridate` loaded with the tidyverse and may encounter errors when trying to use functions from that version of the tidyverse.

+To solve this problem, we rely on the `renv` library to pin packages to specific versions, validated by "hashes" or a computational understanding of exactly what a package's contents are.
+It prevents the usage of any package installed globally to force you to rely on it.

+For the most part, you don't need to worry about `renv`.
+If you open up the file called `protests-analysis.Rproj` in an RStudio project or otherwise begin an R session in the root level folder of this project, `renv` will begin checking for installed packages, hide globally installed ones, and guide you to perform certain actions if you need to install anything.

-If you'd like to use a new package, make sure to:
+If you'd like to use a new package in our project, make sure to:

 - call `install.packages()` from **within the `protests-analysis` R project** so that `renv` can install it correctly.